Sumac (Wu Bei Zi / Yan Fu Zi)

-Botanical Name: Rhus typhina, R. hirta, R. coriaria, R. glabra
+Botanical Name: Western – Rhus typhina, R. hirta, R. coriaria.
+Eastern – R. chinensis.

-Sumac is a spice made from the sumac berries that is especially popular in Middle Eastern cooking.
+Sumac is a spice made from sumac berries that is especially popular in Middle Eastern cooking.
 It has a lovely sour flavor and bright red color.
-(Note: poisonous white sumac is a different plant with white berries, not red ones and the commonly called Chinese Sumac (Wu Bei Zi) is actually a gallnut caused by the insect Maliphis and has yellow-green blossoms.
-These are each different plants though in the same Rhus family.)
-Sumac (Rhus typhina, R. hirta, R. coriaria, R. glabra) is one of the most powerful anti-inflammatory herbs available.
+(Poisonous white sumac (R. glabra) is a different plant, native to North America, with white berries, not red ones; and the commonly called Chinese Sumac (Wu Bei Zi / R. chinensis) is actually a gallnut caused by the insect Maliphis.
+It has yellow-green blossoms.
+These are each different plants though they are all in the same Rhus family.)
+Sumac (Rhus typhina, R. hirta, R. coriaria, R. chinensis) is one of the most powerful anti-inflammatory herbs available.
 Rich in a wide variety of polyphenols and flavonoids, it helps lower blood pressure, stabilize blood sugar, and reduce bone loss.

 Also Known As: Sumach, Sumak, Soumak, Sumaq, Staghorn Sumac, Elm-Leaved Sumac, Sicilian Sumac, Tanner’s Sumac, Forager’s Friend